 |860-868.9 and 897-898.99||Dewey|

 General literary theory and criticism are classed in PN.
 Relevant materials in support of the program are also found in the appropriate sections of history, geography, sociology, anthropology, music, art, and bibliography

-Two full major collections catalogued into the DCIS (Dartmouth College Information System) are located in Special Collections:
+Two full major collections in Hispanic Studies are located in Special Collections:

 The Quixote Collection is "An extensive collection of nearly two thousand volumes consisting of editions of Miguel Cervantes Saavedra' Don Quixote de la Mancha was acquired in 1963 by a gift of Norman Frederic Page, 1927.
 This comprehensive gathering of Quixotes includes not only Spanish imprints of the work but also translations in some sixteen languages.
 The earliest imprint in the collection is a Spanish text of the first Brussels edition part one printed by Roger Velpius in 1607 and part two by Huberto Antonio in 1616…". **

-The Spanish plays collection--located in the Tower Room--is another major collection currently in process of being included into the DCIS.
+The Spanish plays collection--located in the Treasure Room--is another major collection.
 In 1929 the College acquired a collection of about 10,000 Spanish plays from a Madrid bookseller, Garcia Rico & Cia,.
 By 1931 another 10,000 plays were collected and delivered to the library.
 This large collection covers a comprehensive collection of plays, written by well-known and obscure authors, published in Spain between 1800 to 1930 and, including theatrical productions of every type, such as, monologues, parodies, farces, zarzuelas, and a large number of short works belongings to the popular dramatic genre, the so-called "genero chico". ***